diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 ---
 layout: post
-title: "Pentaho Data Integration: The easy way to create Beam Pipelines"
+title: "Pentaho Data Integration/Kettle: The easy way to create Beam Pipelines"
 summary: This article explains how to get started with creating Beam pipelines in PDI
 date: 2018-12-01
 categories: PDI